lighterio/cedar/README.md

 ## Roadmap

-Chip will soon support more transports than `stdout`.
-Hey, it's a start.
+Cedar will soon support file transports and more.